m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     Data blocks allocate data with a minimum of 8 bytes.
 This allows us to create a list of Compactable Block, so what we do is read the First Compactable Block.
 Load that block in memory.
-Read the first 8 bytes which represent the poitner to another block which can be compacted.
+Read the first 8 bytes which represent the pointer to another block which can be compacted.
     Save these 8 bytes in the First Compactable Block.

-    To have a double security about this, we should save the First Compactable Block in another field, copy the next block in the First Compactable Block field, then work on the block.
-Once the work is done, set the other field to 0.
-When we start the process over, we first look for that other field.
-If not 0, then work on that block first.
+    To have a double security about this, we save the First Compactable Block in the Process Compactable Block field and copy the next block in the First Compactable Block field, then work on the block.
+Once the work is done, set Process Compactable Block to 0.
+When we start the process over, we first look at the Process Compactable Block field.
+If not 0, then finish work on that block first.
 This is much more likely to work properly in all cases even if we are killed before we are done.

     We still can have an audit process which verifies that a block is as expected and that could be one of the elements to verify.

-* Process Compactable Block (`uint64_t`)
+* Process Compactable Block (`reference`)

     The block being processed by the compaction service.
+As mentioned in the First Compactable Block, it may take time for the process compacting a block to finish up and we do not want to lose that information if we quit (or worse, crash) which the compaction is going on.

-* Top Key Index Block (`uint64_t`)
+* Top Key Index Block (`reference`)

     Pointer to the first B+tree Primary Index block.

-* First Key Index Block with Free Space (`uint64_t`)
+* First Block with Free Space (`reference`)

-    Pointer to the first B+tree Primary Index block with space available.

-    TODO: look into implementing a set of first key pointers depending on the amount of space available.
-If under 64 bytes, between 65 and 128, between 129 and 256, etc. That way we can directly go to a block with at least the amount of space we need for the row being written.
+    This reference points to a set of references arranged by the amount of space available in a block (`FSPC`).
+This gives us the ability to go directly to a block that can hold a new key being inserted (or an old key being updated and that grew).

+* Blobs with Free Space (`reference`)

+    This reference points to a block of references used to define blobs with space still available (`FSPC`).

-* Expiration Index Block (`uint64_t`)
+* Expiration Index Block (`reference`)

-    Pointer to the first B+tree index block with the rows having an Expiration Date are sorted by that date.
+    Pointer to the first B+tree index block with rows having an Expiration Date are sorted by that date.
 Note that we only allow one entry per row.
 If a cell within a row has an Expiration Date then we still add this as if the row had that expiration and when